-After hearing arguments this week, the justices will vote Friday morning on the fate of President Barack Obama's health care overhaul, the core of which mandates that Americans must have health insurance.
+After hearing arguments this week, the justices will vote Friday morning on the fate of President

 In the weeks after this meeting, individual votes can change as the justices read each other's draft opinions and dissents.

 But Friday's vote will be followed by the assignment of a single justice to write a majority opinion, or in a case this complex, perhaps two or more justices will tackle different issues.
 That's where the hard work begins, with the clock ticking toward the end of the court's session in early summer.

 The Friday conference also is not a debate, says

 "They say, `This is how I'm going to vote' and give a few sentences," Fitzpatrick said.